Nitrokey/nitrokey-webcrypt-openpgpjs/README.md

 secret material leaks.
 Additionally, this can increase usage control by introducing user confirmation (e.g. through a touch button) for the private key operations.

+The plugin interface is realized by a plugin object containing callbacks to the defined private key operations: sign, decrypt, agree, generateKeyPair.
+The detailed description of each is provided in the below example.
+The plugin object is then passed to all related main OpenPGPjs operations.
+If that's omitted, the standard OpenPGPjs behavior will be executed.

 In the following implementation the host of the private key operations will be a Nitrokey WebCrypt device (e.g. Nitrokey 3).